West Palm Beach, Florida Real Estate Market 2026: Score 16, $527K Median

 For investors and buyers evaluating West Palm Beach:

-- The score of 16 reflects present conditions, not a price prediction
+- The score of 16 is a forward-looking read on performance relative to Florida, not a direct price forecast

 - The trend direction (up from 5) is a positive signal but at an early stage